doofinder/php-doofinder/src/Management_V2/docs/Api/IndicesApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **indexDelete**
-> object indexDelete($searchengine_hashid, $name)
+> indexDelete($hashid, $name)

-Delete an Index
+Deletes an Index.

-Delete an Index for the given search engine and name
+Deletes an Index for the given search engine and index name.

 ### Example
 ```php